University of La Verne Partners With Give Something Back to Support Students Who Have Faced Adversity

 The gift will cover tuition scholarships, housing, and other expenses that will help as many as many as 50 students graduate debt-free in four years.

 Officials from the organization came to the University of La Verne on Oct.
 18 to celebrate the launch of the partnership.
-Univesity of La Verne President Devorah Liberman thanked them for their support and welcomed the first class of four Give Something Back Scholars to the campus.
+University of La Verne President Devorah Lieberman thanked them for their support and welcomed the first class of four Give Something Back Scholars to the campus.

 “The University of La Verne and Give Something Back are two organizations carved from the same stone,” Lieberman said.
 “We are grateful to have found a partner so aligned with our mission and with such a strong commitment to helping students and improving the region.”